Before Your AESU Trip

 Booking your trip is easy!
 To make your reservation: Call us at 1.800-638-7640, or click the “CHECK AVAILABILITY” button on any trip page to book your trip online.
 Check on Visa requirements (incl.
 American or Canadian citizens) if you are traveling beyond Europe.

-If you are an American or Canadian citizen, you need only a Passport.
+If you are an American or Canadian citizen, you need only a valid Passport.
 The easiest way to get a passport is through your local post office, County Court House, or Passport Agency.
-When applying, be sure to take with you: your genuine birth certificate, which includes the registrar’s signature and a raised seal; two recent photographs that are 2″ x 2″, full face view, black/white or color; and ID, like your Driver’s License.
+When applying, be sure to take with you: your genuine birth certificate, which includes the registrar’s signature and a raised seal; two recent photographs that are 2″ x 2″, full face view, black/white or color; and ID, like your Driver’s License (Some countries require that your passport be valid at least six months beyond the dates of your trip).
 You may need a Visa for our tours if you are not an American or Canadian citizen if you are traveling to Europe.
 If you are a citizen of another country, you must contact the appropriate consulates for each nation on the itinerary; and you must obtain these visas on your own.

 Check on Visa requirements (incl.
 American or Canadian citizens) if you are traveling beyond Europe.
 Note: Some countries may charge for a tourist visa on entry or a departure tax on leaving the country.

 Please consult your travel agent or doctor to find out if vaccinations are required (normally not for Europe).
 If you suffer from any form of illness, be sure to have an adequate supply of medicines before departing on your trip.
 You must advise us of any important medical condition you may have, before departure.

 Travel insurance is required.
 (Some schools or alumni associations may offer travel insurance to you at a reduced rate.)
 If not, AESU also offers group travel insurance through Generali Travel Insurance.
 Ask our agents or copy this link into your browser: